Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-progressive reduction in lipolytic efficacy
+gradual decrease in lipolytic efficacy

-Strategies for reducing tolerance:
+Strategies to reduce tolerance:

 -

-cyclical use (e.g., 2 weeks on/4 weeks off)
+cyclical use (e.g., 2 weeks on / 4 weeks off)

 -

-avoid long-term continuous use
+Avoid long-term continuous use

 -

-Do not exceed the recommended doses.
+Do not exceed the recommended doses

 -

-keep out of reach of children
+Keep out of reach of children

 -

-store in a cool, dry place
+Store in a cool, dry place

 -